Posted on Mar 26, 2020

 Long story short, dear reader, I finished the whole series in less than three days (don’t judge).
-Kondo’s effervescent spirit and sensitive yet no-nonsense approach to clutter is a breath of fresh air!
+Kondo’s effervescent spirit and sensitive yet no-nonsense approach to clutter was a breath of fresh air!
 And her method is clearly contagious, already inspiring thousands of people to take to their own closets, garages and kitchens in hopes that a cleaner, more peaceful space will help them live less chaotic, more mindful lives.

-Spoiler alert – I am one of these people, and now I’m going through my whole apartment.
+Spoiler alert – I am one of these people, and last year I ended up going through my whole apartment.

 Sustainability and environmentally-friendly fashion is something that’s close to my heart on a personal level – I care about social and environmental justice, and I know that means I need to do my part.
 When I was doing my own cleaning and looked at my literal mountain of clothes (Kondo insists you pile every item of clothing you own into one place, which I now viscerally understand is for maximum emotional impact) I was reminded a very important fact.